raystack/optimus/docs/docs/development/building-plugin.md

   key.json: base64encodedAPIkeygoes
 ```

 Notice the name of the secret `optimus-task-neo` which is actually based on a convention.
-That is if secret is defined, Optimus will look in kubernetes using `optimus-task-<taskname>` as the secret name and mount it to the path provided in `SecretPath` field of `TaskSchema`.
+That is if secret is defined, Optimus will look in kubernetes using `optimus-task-<taskname>` as the secret name and mount it to the path provided in `SecretPath` field of `PluginInfo`.